SpikeInterface/spikeinterface-events/spikeinterface-workshop-2024/code-of-conduct/README.md

 If a participant engages in harassing behavior, the conference organisers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.

-If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the organizing committee immediately (Olivier Winter - olivier.winter@internationalbrainlab.org, Alessio Buccino - alessio.buccino@alleninstitute.org).
+If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the organizing committee immediately (Matthias Hennig - m.hennig@ed.ac.uk, Alessio Buccino - alessio.buccino@alleninstitute.org, Samuel Garcia - samuel.garcia@cnrs.fr).

 Conference staff will be happy to help participants contact hotel/venue security or local law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the conference.
 We value your attendance.